-All City Identification (including identification cards, business cards, etc.) shall only be used in the conduct of related City-related business.
-If City Identification is lost and replacement requested, the CBC Member Commissioner may be required to pay for the cost of replacement.
+All City Identification (including identification cards, business cards, etc.) shall only be used in the conduct of City-related business.
+If City Identification is lost and replacement requested, the CBC Member may be required to pay for the cost of replacement.

-Upon vacating office, CBC Member Commissioners shall return all City Identification to the City Manager or designee.
+Upon vacating office, CBC Members shall return all City Identification to the City Manager or designee.